alangrainger/share-note/docs/notes/Managing your notes.md

 **You need to make sure to paste as plain text.
 If you don't know how to do that, change to Source Mode first before pasting.**

+Note titles are truncated at 28 characters.
+You can change that on the third line by changing the value in the `truncate` function.

-To sort with your most recent shares at the top, add a `SORT` under the `WHERE` line like this:
+To sort with your most recent shares at the top, add a `SORT` after the `WHERE` line like this:

 ```
 WHERE share_link